lapce/lapce/README.md

 ```sh
 cargo build --release
 ```
-The exectuable will be available at `target/release/lapce`
+The executable will be available at `target/release/lapce`

 ## Feedback